acp91/Predicting_Stock_Prices/README.md

 Each of the tickboxes provides further information to the user on whether or not the stock is currently a buy, hold or sell as well as what might be other stocks of interest given the selected stock.

 ### Display S&P 500 Index Performance
+*This selection will the delay response by ~30 seconds as it needs to download data for the entire S&P 500 index.*

 User can additional tick any number of tickboxes.
 If **Display S&P 500 Index Performance** is ticked, the following information will be available:
 * Performance of the stocks within the same Sector for S&P 500 Stocks
 * Top 10 daily performing stocks for S&P 500 (i.e. highest daily returns)